-In these cages, mother pigs live their whole lives unable to express natural behaviours, forage, or socialise with other pigs.
+In these cages, mother pigs live their whole lives unable to express natural behaviours, forage, or socialize with other pigs.
 They are kept alone in cages.
-Limited mobility and lack of exercise often leads to lameness, and their bleak life causes them to experience intense stress, self-inflicted injury and depression.
+Limited mobility and lack of exercise often leads to lameness, and their bleak life causes them to experience intense stress, self-inflicted injury, and depression.

 This is no life for a pig.

 When it is time to give birth, sows are moved to yet another cage – the ‘farrowing crate’.
 Although their natural instinct is to build a nest for their piglets, the farrowing crate, similar to the sow stall, is a barren, concrete pen.

 When the piglets arrive, the steel bars of the farrowing crate block sows from reaching them.
 They are unable to form a normal mother-piglet bond.

 When sows’ piglets are just three weeks old, they are forcibly weaned and taken away from them.
 Sows are returned to the sow stall where the painful cycle repeats once more.

 A sow will endure multiple pregnancies throughout her miserable life.
 This is until her body starts to break down and she is no longer of any use to the factory farming industry.